 There are a few ways to get around Bagan.
 As it is quite a large area, and there is no possibility of walking in order to see the most important temples so you can purchase one of the following tours: a taxi tour with an English speaking driver (around 30 USD), a horse cart tour (10-15 USD) or a hot air balloon flight (320 USD).
 We did a balloon flight in Cappadocia in Turkey and loved it so much that we decided to splurge again in Bagan.
-We'd found a cheaper than usual flight online and booked it in advance (for 260 USD) but from what I know, all the other tourists paid over 320 USD.
-Unfortunately, we were disappointed with the flight and we wouldn't do it for the second time.
-I'll write a separate post about it.
+We'd found a cheaper than usual flight online and booked it in advance (for 292 USD) but from what I know, all the other tourists paid over 320 USD.
+Unfortunately, we were a bit disappointed with the flight and we wouldn't do it for the second time.
+I've written about it in this post.

 The last, cheapest and best option, in my opinion remains a bicycle!
 For only around 2 USD for a day, you can rent a bike and cycle all over the area at your own pace - you can visit individually whatever you wish.
 You can stop at the smaller and less visited temples, experience the local life and feel like a pioneer!
 Right after the balloon flight, we did exactly that: rented the bikes and cycled around the entire area.
 If you're too lazy or tired to cycle, rent an e-bike.
 It is advised to do it early in the morning as the heat later can be difficult to bear.

 The most important Temples in Bagan and best sunset view